||To be eligible to participate, applicants must meet the following criteria:

 - The applicant must hold current national certification in an advanced practice registered nurse (APRN) role.

-- The applicant must have a minimum of 2500 hours of experience in an advanced practice role, working with older adults, during the last 5 years.
+- The applicant must have a minimum of 2500 hours of experience in an advanced practice setting, primarily working with older adults, during the last 5 years.

 - The applicant must have completed fifty (50) contact hours of approved continuing education in gerontology* within the 3 years prior to submitting the exam application.
 Continuing education hours must be accredited by a provider or approver of continuing nursing education, or medical education, such as the American Nurses Credentialing Center (ANCC), a state board of nursing, nursing association, Accreditation Council for Continuing Medical Education (ACCME) or American Academy of Nurse Practitioners.
 (AANP).